 Frequently found in or close to human dwellings, yellow sac spiders are often found building homes in curled leaves or crevices.
 Bites often occur when nocturnal creatures come across a sleeping human.

-Yellow sac spiders are often responsible for most spider bites found in the US.
+Yellow sac spiders are responsible for most spider bites found in the US.
 Their bites have been diagnosed across the continental US and even Hawaii.

 7. Hobo Spider